Toronto Internet

 Is fibre internet available in Toronto?

 Yes.
-Bell Pure Fibre is available at many Toronto addresses with true fibre-to-the-home service.
-Beanfield also provides fibre in select condo and apartment buildings.
-Rogers offers fibre-powered-to-the-home in certain areas.
-Fibre availability depends on your exact address, so check with each provider directly.
-Some addresses are still limited to DSL or cable.
+Bell Pure Fibre is available at many Toronto addresses, Beanfield serves select condo and apartment buildings, and Rogers has fibre powered service in certain areas.
+Availability still depends on your exact address and unit.

 How much internet speed do I need?